 The Just For Pets Weed Killer product is designed specifically for pet owners.
 Its natural ingredients don’t include glyphosate or other toxic ingredients, making it an excellent choice for targeting weeds in a yard with pets running around.

 The company even donates a portion of the proceeds to animal shelters across the nation.

 This dog-safe weed killer comes ready to spray, no diluting needed.
 Just spray it on your weeds, with extra care to not kill your lawn.
-However, the spray bottle is far from perfect, so you might need to switch it to another liquid weed killer sprayer to make it work.
+However, the applicator is far from perfect, so you might need to switch it to another liquid weed killer sprayer to make it work.

 Customers love the Just For Pets Weed Killer because it’s a light and natural product, while still maintaining effectiveness.
 It’s safe to let your pets walk on your lawn shortly after spraying, without having to worry about their sensitive paws.

-However, it might not be strong enough to kill off all weeds, especially some tougher, broadleaf weeds.
+However, it might not be strong enough to kill off all weeds, especially some tougher, broadleaf weeds, like spurge weed, for example.
 Some customers say they’ve seen their weeds survive while the surrounding grass suffered.
 But this depends on your lawn and climate.
 Overall, people find this product to work well.

 - Mild enough to not harm your pets’ paws.

 - Pet-friendly company that donates part of proceeds to pet shelters.

 - The spraying doesn’t work well.